-The purpose of this article is to revisit the protracted saga of the International Law Commission Guide to Practice on Reservations to Treaties, as the Special Rapporteur has lived it for nearly 18 years and 16 reports.
-In the first part, the article recounts the elaboration procedure, pointing in particular to the elements of innovation and flexibility introduced in the process.
-The principal innovation is the very type of instrument adopted, namely a Guide to practice, and not a set of draft articles that would eventually become a convention.
-In the second part, the main issues of significant interest for the ILC, as well as for other international bodies and the academic community, are briefly recalled: the question of the unity or diversity of regimes, the permissibility of reservations and the status of the author of an impermissible reservation have been among the most debated issues.
+The purpose of this article is to revisit the long saga of the ILC Guide to Practice on Reservations to Treaties, as the Special Rapporteur has lived it for nearly 18 years and 16 reports.
+In its first part, the article recounts the elaboration procedure, pointing in particular to the elements of innovation and flexibility introduced in the process.
+The main one is the very type of instrument adopted, namely a Guide to Practice, and not a set of draft Articles that would eventually become a convention.
+In the second part, the main issues having retained the attention of the ILC, as well as of the other international bodies and of the academic community, are briefly recalled: the question of the unity or diversity of regimes, the permissibility of reservation and the status of the author of an impermissible reservation were among the most debated issues.
 Finally, the article explains the structure of the Guide to Practice.